christianclermont/business-flows/README.md

 I think, for businesses, they have to take a pause and think about it.
 Trying to produce deliverable in a short period of time with a lot of man power is doable.
 But the wise choice would be to invest into their employees to learn how to use AI, so that they have the ability to do more in a shorter time frame.
 This is for sure, the ROI on a minor investment into learning AI, would be undeniably positively impactful.

+BTW, this is the only part that was written by a human :D

 --

 The following text was the original code used for the GitHub Copilot experiment.